Hydraxous/Carcass/README.md

 # Q: Can I add this to my custom level?
 If you would like to add this enemy to your modded/custom levels you can!
 Soon...
-I am currently working on a .unitypackage to post here soon.
+I am currently working on a .unitypackage to link here soon.

 # How to use in game
 1. Go to Sandbox or enable cheats